Encrypting Heroku Key-Value Store with Your Encryption Key

 AWS Prerequisites

 You perform the steps in this section from your Amazon KMS dashboard.
-Alternatively, you can use the AWS CLI as shown below.
+Alternatively, you can use the AWS CLI.

 Step 1: Create a Customer Master Key